Surgery Choices for Women with DCIS or Breast Cancer

-Will the type of surgery I have affect how long I live?
+Will the type of breast surgery I have affect how long I live?

 No. Research has shown that women who have breast-sparing surgery live as long as women who have a mastectomy.
 This does not change if you also have reconstruction.

-What are the chances that my cancer will return in the same area?
+What are the chances that my breast cancer will return in the same area?